maurobonfietti/chat-open-ai-cli/README.md

 ## THAT'S IT!

-:partying_face: Now go and ask interesting questions to **OpenAI API** from the CLI :computer: :robot:.
+:partying_face: Now go and ask interesting questions to **ChatGPT** from the CLI :computer: :robot:.